-Wildlife in the reserve: The reserve is rich in wildlife with abundance of rare northern specialist species such as the Grevy’s zebra, Somali ostrich, reticulated giraffe, gerenuk and the beisa oryx.
+The reserve is rich in wildlife with an abundance of rare northern specials such as the Grevy’s zebra, Somali ostrich, reticulated giraffe, gerenuk, and the Beisa oryx.
 These are also known referred to as the Samburu Special Five.

-Bird species in Samburu National Reserve: Bird life is abundant in the park with about 450 species recorded.
-Lesser Kestrel and the Taita Falcon are global conservation concern and are found in the park.
-Other bird species in the park include the African Darter, Great Egret, White-headed vulture, martial eagle, tawny eagle, yellow-necked spurfowl, lilac-breasted roller, secretary bird, superb sterling, northern red-billed hornbill, vultures and the yellow-billed Ox pecker.
+For the bird lovers, over 350 bird species have been recorded in this majestic wilderness including Sunbirds, Bee-eaters, Secretary bird, vulturine guinea fowl, Superb Starling.
+Lesser Kestrel and the Taita Falcon are global conservation concerns and are found in the park.
+Other bird species in the park include the African Darter, Great Egret, White-headed Vulture, Martial Eagle, Tawny eagle, Yellow-necked spurfowl, Lilac-breasted roller, Secretary bird, Superb sterling, Northern red-billed hornbill, Vultures, and the Yellow-billed oxpecker.

-The dry season starts in late May and goes up to early October during when large concentration of wildlife is found in the reserve due to availability of lush vegetation along the Ewaso Nyiro River which is the main source of water to the Reserve and the nearby communities.
+The best time to visit Samburu National Reserve is during the dry season between July to October and December to March when a large concentration of wildlife is found in the reserve especially along the Ewaso Ng’iro River due to the availability of lush vegetation and it is also the main source of water to the reserve and the nearby communities.
 However, the reserve is open to tourists all year round.

 Kenya is the typical magical safari destination because of the hidden and less explored gems that tourists can witness.
-Visiting the Samburu National Reserve is one of the ways of having authentic African trips during Kenya wildlife safaris.
-In Kenya visits to the popular Masai-Mara National Reserve is a perfect way to have a glimpse of the world’s largest wildlife migration known as the wildebeest migration.
-The wildebeest are millions of animals that migrate all through the year between Kenya and Tanzania and can be seen most of the year in the Serengeti National Park.
+Visiting the Samburu National Reserve is one of the ways of having authentic African trips during Kenya Wildlife Safaris.

-One of the most thrilling and recommended tours in East Africa are the primate tracking trips, these include Uganda gorilla safaris, Rwanda gorilla tours as well as chimpanzee trekking in Uganda and a Rwanda.
+One of the most thrilling and recommended tours in East Africa are the primate tracking trips, these include Uganda gorilla safaris, Rwanda gorilla tours as well as chimpanzee trekking in Uganda.
 These offer a very unique experience from the regular African safaris and can be combined into a trip to Kenya.